pnow7/Boj/README.md

-# Boj
+# 🐍 BOJ Solutions

-This is an auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This repository contains my solutions for problems from **[Baekjoon Online Judge](https://www.acmicpc.net/)**.
+All solutions are automatically pushed using [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).